edtechjeff/edtechjeff/HowTo/WSIPKIandHello/Readme.md

 - Do you want help setting up Intune certificate deployment, or do you already have a cloud-based CA ready?

-# How to setup the microsoft PKI
+# How to setup the Microsoft PKI
 ## Setting Up Microsoft Cloud PKI for Windows Hello for Business (WHfB) with CBA
 ## Microsoft Cloud PKI is a cloud-based certificate authority that integrates with Intune to issue and manage certificates without an on-premises PKI.
 Here's how to set it up for Windows Hello for Business (WHfB) with Certificate-Based Authentication (CBA).